claresudbery/clare-wiki-ably/pages/coding/tools/git.md

   - Note that using commit Ids, you are only reverting one commit at a time.
-      - If you want to go back several commits, you could do it manually,starting with most recent and going back one by one…
+      - If you want to go back several commits, you could do it manually, starting with most recent and going back one by one…
       - Or you can use `git revert HEAD\~3`
           - **??? \!\!\!
 When Chen tried this, it didn’t work as expected\!**